 By searching to find those transmitters nearest to the receiver - up to five nearest each of relays, transmitters broadcasting all digital muxes, and mains - likely to give the strongest signals.
 Before using this feature, it's recommended to open the Google Map and exactly position the receiver marker (green).
 Thereafter, the marker can be adjusted up to 15m before terrain data will be refetched from the server.

 It's important to understand that the accuracy of such predictive calculations will be limited by the completeness with which many factors (explained further in the General Introduction) are taken into account.
-The official Digital UK Postcode Checker, has access to the best data, yet is considered 'pessimistic' because of the strictness of its correction for availability over time, and because the interpretation of its results on a per post code basis leads to post codes with mixed reception being marked out of coverage, even for individual addresses within them that may be within coverage.
+The official Digital UK Postcode Checker has access to the best data, yet is considered 'pessimistic' because of the strictness of its correction for availability over time, and because the interpretation of its results on a per post code basis leads to post codes with mixed reception being marked out of coverage, even for individual addresses within them that may be within coverage.
 By contrast, this one is probably too optimistic because, although it works from the actual location of the receiving aerial, it lacks transmitter radiation patterns and any correction for availability over time.
 Thus, although the predictions of either checker are a useful pointer, neither should be taken as fact, and wherever possible should be checked against other such information, preferably against actual measurement.
 In particular, signal levels given here should be regarded as likely relative rather than absolute.
-For comparison, minimum useable signal levels at the aerial are around 54dBµV/m for analogue receivers, and 47dBµV/m for digital.
+For comparison, minimum useable signal levels at the aerial are around 47dBµV/m for digital tuners.

 Note that, during the search, the form and the markers on the map are locked, and occasionally and randomly, internet traffic or other problems may prevent completion and unlocking.
 In this situation there are several means of escape: